lovindata/lovindata.github.io/docs/posts/5/index.md

 ## 🌐 Prepare DNS and ISP Router settings to forward HTTP/HTTPS requests

-In this section, we are going to expose Nginx Proxy Manager and Portainer to the outside world.
-The goal is to be able to manage, deploy, and maintain our services from anywhere!
-In this part, depending on your ISP and domain name provider, it's highly likely that you do not have exactly the same screens.
+In this section, we will prepare our DNS provider and ISP router to expose our services to the outside world.
+Depending on your ISP and domain name provider, it is highly likely that you will not have the exact same screens.

 <figure markdown="span">
   ![Prepare DNS and ISP Router settings to forward HTTP/HTTPS requests](image-20.png)